 Questions to Ask

-Recording memories typically starts with a conversation about the past.
+Recording memories or writing a life story typically starts with a conversation about the past.
 And to get that conversation going, here are some questions you can ask your loved ones.

 - What are your favorite foods?
 You might discover that you have some tastes in common!
 And if your loved one is skilled at cooking, you could also ask them to teach you how to make their favorite dishes.